newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 required: true
 ---

-To obtain a cannabis license you will need zoning approval from your local government.
+To obtain a Cannabis license you will need zoning approval from your local government.
 Your Cannabis application will ask you to provide proof of local support for the applicant that is compliant with [Section VIII of the Notice of Application Acceptance.](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)

 **To complete this task you must meet with your local Zoning Office.**